 Best Fillet Knife for People Who Appreciate Handcrafted Goods

 Helle, the Norwegian knifemaker, makes some of the best knives we have ever held in our hand.
-The Fiskekniv (Fisk is Norweigian for Fish and Kniv is Norwegian for Knife) is a beauty, with a sanded wood handle and a polished stainless steel blade.
+The Fiskekniv (Fisk is Norwegian for Fish and Kniv is Norwegian for Knife) is a beauty, with a sanded wood handle and a polished stainless steel blade.
 For people who appreciate craftsmanship, and just nice to have nice things, this is a great knife.
 It is also an excellent gift, because it is not only a fully-functional fillet knife but also a work of art.

-The knife balances beautifully in your hand, and the roughly 6-inch blade length is perfect for fish of all sizes.
+We love this knife.
+The Fiskekniv balances beautifully in your hand, and the roughly 6-inch blade length is perfect for fish of all sizes.
 We have cleaned smaller perch and crappies with the knife and it performed well, and on the flip side we have de-skinned our share of salmon and it performs just as well on a large cut.
 The knife is a very thin, slim feel, allowing the user to really sense that they have surgical control over the cuts they are making.
 The blade itself has the perfect stiffness, not succumbing to the issue we see with so many knifes, where the manufacturer tries to give the blade too much flex.

 Helle has been around since the 1930s, and the company grew up on the beautiful Western coast of Norway.
 Anyone who has been to that area knows that fish are as integral to the region as wine is to Napa.
 They know a thing or two about what you need when you clean a fish, so these fillet knives earn our top spot.